OfficialBeatzcoin/tronsr-template/TEAM.md

 - [x] Oversees partnerships and aquisitions.
 - [x] Senior advisor to the CEO

-## Chief Communications Officer - Misha Lederman

-Plans, develops, implements and monitors the marketing and communications strategy.
-Responsible for conducting and deligating market research, pricing, and advertizing.
-Responsible for all matters of public relations.
-- [x] Write Press Releases
-- [x] Oversees All Social Media Accounts
-- [x] Manages and Maintains Multi Media Content
-- [x] Researches and seaks out strategic partnerships in cross marketing.

-## Technology Director - Neil Gordon

-Plans, organizes and executes all information technology functions within VibraVid Inc. and BeatzCoin.
-Develops new technical solutions and conducts maintenance of existing applications to meet customer requirements.

-## Lead DevOps Engineer - Tyler Engelhardt

-Experienced in building websites and maintaining the servers for VibraVid Inc. and BeatzCoin.
-- [x] PHP, jQuery/AJAX, HTML5, CSS3, Bootstrap, MySQLi/PDO, React Native and NodeJS
-- [x] Linux/AWS with EC2, elastic IPs, databases(RDS), load balancers, VPCs, certificate manager (ACM), and Route 53 usage.
-- [x] Manages mail server on dedicated EC2 instance.

-## Director of Artist Relations - Alex Guerra
+## Chief Business Development Officer - Alex Guerra

-Responsible for the strategic formalization of artist relations while developing and enhancing existing relationships.
+Responsible for all aspects of company growth and development, while developing and enhancing existing and potential B2B relationships.
-- [x] Acts as the main contact/liaison between VibraVid Inc. and artists in their respective industries.
+- [x] Acts as the main contact/liaison between VibraVid Inc. and businesses in their respective industries.
 - [x] Works with relative enterprises to further fortify the VibraVid brand and presence.

 ## Project Manager - Steve Lourenco